martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 The `max_size` argument **is required** and allows to specify the maximum size of the persisted string.
 This maximum size is used for the corresponding column definition and when it comes to validate field values.

+#### `min_size`

+The `min_size` argument allows defining the minimum size allowed for the persisted string.
+The default value for this argument is `nil`, which means that the minimum size is not validated by default.

 ### `text`

 A `text` field allows to persist large text values.
 In addition to the [common field options](#common-field-options), such fields support the following arguments: